Jack Alabaster: 1960s

 Alabaster had good seasons in 1959–60 and 1960–61, and took six wickets when New Zealand beat the touring MCC team in Wellington in February 1961.
 He returned to the Test team for the tour to South Africa in 1961–62.
 He took his best Test match figures of 8 for 180 (off 75 overs) in New Zealand's victory in the Third Test at Cape Town, its first-ever Test victory outside New Zealand, and took career-best first-class innings figures of 7 for 41 against a South African Colts XI at East London.
 He also took four wickets in New Zealand's victory in the Fifth Test; along with John Reid and Noel McGregor he played in all of New Zealand's first three Test victories.
 He took 86 wickets in 16 first-class matches on the tour, including 22 at an average of 28.04 in the Tests.
 Writing in Wisden, Geoffrey Chettle wrote, "In Alabaster we were privileged to meet the finest leg-spinner – a real finger-worker – seen in this country for many years."

-He took five wickets in two Tests against England in 1962–63, but played less regularly in subsequent seasons.
+Alabaster took five wickets in two Tests against England in 1962–63, but played less regularly in subsequent seasons.
 He next played a full season in 1967–68 and struck good form, including 5 for 43 and 5 for 79 for Otago against Northern Districts at Dunedin.
 He was selected in all four Tests against the touring Indian team, taking 12 wickets at 31.83.
 In the First Test in Dunedin he took 3 for 66 and 3 for 48, as well as making his highest Test score of 34, batting at number 10.
 When New Zealand won the Second Test at Christchurch he became the only New Zealander to have been in the team for each of the country's first four Test victories.

 1970s

-Alabaster played no first-class cricket in 1968-69 or 1970–71, but in 1971-72 he took 22 wickets at 14.95 to help Otago to another Plunket Shield title.
+Alabaster played no first-class cricket in 1968–69 or 1970–71, but in 1971–72 he took 22 wickets at 14.95 to help Otago to another Plunket Shield title.
 At the age of 41 he was selected to tour the West Indies in early 1972.
 He took 5 for 130 off 37 overs in the first match against Jamaica in Kingston and played in the first two Tests, but took only one wicket, when he bowled Gary Sobers in the Second Test.
-He retired from first-class cricket after the tour.
+He missed much of the tour with injuries to his back and to an Achilles tendon, and retired from first-class cricket after the tour.
+He had the unusual distinction of playing his first and last first-class matches for New Zealand.

-He played Hawke Cup cricket for Southland from 1954 to 1975.
-When Southland successfully defended the title against four challenges in 1973-74 he took 36 wickets at an average of 8.02.
+Alabaster played Hawke Cup cricket for Southland from 1954 to 1975.
+When Southland successfully defended the title against four challenges in 1973–74 he took 36 wickets at an average of 8.02.

-After cricket

-Alabaster became Rector of Southland Boys' High School in Invercargill in 1981.
-He had previously been principal of Kingswell High School in Invercargill.
-He also taught sixth-form maths.